 Withdrawal.
 It is strongly recommended that any student receiving financial aid who is contemplating withdrawal from the College, first contact the Office of Student Financial Aid to determine the impact of that decision.

 Voluntary Withdrawal.
 Students who find it necessary to withdraw from the college during the regular academic year must file with the Registrar of the College a withdrawal request form requesting administrative approval for such action.
 Voluntary withdrawal is considered official by the College only upon receipt of said request.
 Honorable dismissal is granted only if all financial obligations to the College are satisfactorily cleared.
 A residence hall student should also notify the Director of Residence Life of her intention to withdraw.
 Students who withdraw and do not complete the semester enrolled, the date the student initiated the withdrawal process will serve as her withdrawal date and the date the college determined she withdrew.
+If a student voluntarily withdraws after the last day to withdraw as determined on the academic calendar, punitive grades or the grades earned will apply.
+If a student withdraws before the last day to withdraw as determined on the academic calendar, a grade of 'W' - withdrawn will be applied (no academic penalty).
 Students who withdraw and complete the semester enrolled, the date of the last day of the term enrolled will serve as her withdrawal date and the date the college determined she withdrew.
-Students who do not officially withdraw, but fail to register for the next fall or spring semester are considered voluntarily withdrawn as of the last day of the last term enrolled.
+Students who do not officially withdraw, but fails to register for the next term are considered voluntarily withdrawn as of the last day of the last term enrolled.
 See also, Non-Attendance and Unofficial Withdrawal and Readmission in the College catalogue.

 Administrative Withdrawal.
 The Provost of the College may withdraw a student from a class or dismiss her from the College for failure to cooperate with an instructor's policies for classroom behavior or for repeated failure to respond to an instructor's requirements for a course.
 The date the Provost initiated the administrative withdrawal will serve as the student's withdrawal date and the date that the college determined she withdrew.
+If the student is unable to complete the course with a passing grade, a grade of 'W' - withdrawn will be applied (no academic penalty).
 Notification must be given to the Registrar.

-Medical Withdrawal.
-If, for medical reasons, a student seeks to withdraw from the College after the last day to withdraw without academic penalty, she must document her illness through an official medical report from her physician, and it must be approved by the Provost of the College before her official withdrawal is accomplished through the Registrar's Office.
-If the student fails to document her illness, and/or is not approved for a medical withdrawal by the Provost of the College, she is responsible for completing the course requirements.
-The date the student initiated the Medical Withdrawal process will serve as her withdrawal date and date that the college determined she withdrew.
+Hardship Withdrawal.
+If, for medical reasons or personal emergency, a student seeks to withdraw from the College after the last day to withdraw without academic penalty, she must complete the Hardship Withdrawal Form and provide documentation of her illness through an official medical report from her physician or provide other justification for emergencies, and it must be approved by the Provost of the College before her official withdrawal is accomplished through the Registrar's Office.
+The request must be made before the last day of the term.
+If the student is unable to complete the course with a passing grade, a grade of 'W' - withdrawn will be applied (no academic penalty).
+If the student fails to document her illness or provide justification for an emergency, and/or is not approved for a hardship withdrawal by the Provost of the College, she is responsible for completing the course requirements.
+The date the student initiated the hardship withdrawal process will serve as her withdrawal date and date that the college determined she withdrew.
 See also, Readmission in the College catalogue.

 Mandatory Medical Withdrawal.
 The College may require mandatory medical withdrawal of any student who, in the opinion of the Director of Health Services, the Director of Counseling, or the Provost of the College, has an illness or condition that might endanger or be damaging to the health or welfare of the student or any member of the college community, or whose illness or condition is such that it cannot be effectively treated or managed while the student is a member of the college community.
 The date the college administration initiated the mandatory medical withdrawal process will serve as the student's date of withdrawal and date that the college determined she withdrew.
+If the student is unable to complete the course with a passing grade, a grade of 'W' - withdrawn will be applied (no academic penalty).
 Notification must be given to the Registrar.
 See also, Readmission in the College catalogue.